Browser Location, Distance Tool and Other APEX Map Region Attributes

 apex.region("MAP_ID").call("clearCircle");

-Our dynamic action saves GeoJSON generated with Circle Tool to the item.
-Now we need to work on displaying the selected objects.
-For that, we will create a new layer:
+Our dynamic action saves the GeoJSON generated by the Circle Tool to the item.
+Now, we need to work on displaying the selected objects.
+To do this, I will create a new layer:

 Identification